Resources: Slack Help

 You can preview the questions right from the workflow, but if you wanted to change around the questions/settings or the template itself, you’ll need to put in just a little bit of work.

-If you have your own specific survey templates, you can easily swap them out with the Template drop-down.
+If you have your own specific polly templates, you can easily swap them out with the Template drop-down.
 However, to change the templates provided, you’ll need to clone the templates from the global library, make your changes, and then revisit the Workflows page to swap out the pre-built template for the one you just revised.

 How do I disable my workflow?